Ashbornie/first_app/README.md

 # First React Application

+first_app is a 3D model viewer built with React and Vite.
+It allows users to load and interact with 3D models directly in the browser using Three.js / react-three-fiber.
+The app demonstrates how to set up a lightweight React environment for rendering, rotating, and exploring 3D objects, making it a starter template for anyone interested in building interactive 3D web experiences.

 This project is a simple **React application** scaffolded using **Vite**.
 It demonstrates the basic setup and usage of React components, Vite bundling, and a minimal development environment.

 ---